-Limo that crashed in New York, killing 20, failed inspection: governor
+Limo in deadly New York crash failed inspection: Governor

-NEW YORK (Reuters) - The limousine that crashed in upstate New York on Saturday, killing 20, failed inspection last month and its driver was not properly licensed, New York Governor Andrew Cuomo said on Monday.
+NEW YORK (Reuters) - The limousine involved in an upstate New York crash that killed 20 people over the weekend failed inspection last month, and its driver did not have the proper license to operate the vehicle, New York Governor Andrew Cuomo said on Monday.

 Saturday’s accident, which killed two pairs of newlyweds, four sisters from one family and two brothers from another, was the deadliest U.S. transport crash in nearly a decade, according to federal authorities.

-The company that owned the 2001 Ford Excursion stretch limousine was being sent a cease and desist order to halt operations until the crash is investigated, Cuomo said at New York City’s Columbus Day Parade on Monday.
+The inspection of the limousine that crashed turned up several violations at the time, including anti-lock brake malfunction indicators and inoperative or defective windshield wipers.
+The company only employed two drivers, according to the records.

-Cuomo’s office did not immediately respond to a Reuters request for comment.
+Cuomo told reporters at New York City’s Columbus Day Parade on Monday that Prestige Limousine was being sent a cease-and-desist order to halt operations until authorities could investigate.
+The driver, who was killed in the crash, has not been identified.

-Before the limousine crashed, on the way to a birthday party, one of the victims, Erin McGowan, texted a friend that the limousine was in bad condition and appeared to have motor trouble, the New York Times reported.
+Before the limousine crashed on the way to a birthday party, one of the victims, Erin McGowan, texted a friend that the limousine appeared to have engine trouble, the New York Times reported.

-McGowan wrote, “The motor is making everyone deaf,” the Times said.
+“The motor is making everyone deaf,” the Times reported McGowan saying.

-McGowan’s aunt Valerie Abeling told CNN her niece had texted her friend saying that the company had sent the stretch limousine to replace a vehicle that had broken down.
+McGowan’s aunt, Valerie Abeling, told CNN her niece had texted a friend saying the company had sent the stretch limousine to replace a vehicle that had broken down.

-Robert Sumwalt, chief of the National Transportation Safety Board (NTSB), said on Monday on CNN that the accident should be “a wake-up call” for limousine safety.
+Robert Sumwalt, chief of the National Transportation Safety Board (NTSB), told CNN on Monday that the accident should be “a wake-up call” for limousine safety.

-“Here we have 20 lives that have been lost tragically.
-We do need to learn from this,” Sumwalt said.
+The NTSB is investigating the crash and will look at safety regulations for limousines, whose passengers are not required to wear seat belts.

-The NTSB, a federal agency, is investigating the crash and will look at the adequacy of regulations for limousines, whose passengers are not required to wear seat belts.
+The owner of Prestige Limousine, Shahed Hussain, shares the same name and address as that of a former FBI informant who appeared as a witness in two U.S. cases in which prosecutors brought terrorism charges against defendants, transportation and federal court records showed.

-“I can tell you that wearing seat belts does save lives.
-Whether or not it would have made a difference here ... remains to be seen,” Sumwalt said.
+Hussain could not be reached for comment on Monday.
+The phone line at Prestige Limousine was disconnected.

 Sumwalt said most of the victims were found inside the vehicle following the crash and one or two victims may have been ejected.
 Investigators also plan to look into whether the design of the roadway was a factor in the crash.